 • Opportunity for unconventional, novel, and potentially better solutions

 • Builds deeper understanding of a domain

 • It takes longer

 • It leads you down useless paths you will regret spending so much time on

 • It can yield absolutely nothing

-In my two most recent companies, I've had the benefit of being an outsider lacking in the typical preconceptions of those in the field and able to deploy strategic ignorance I think quite successfully:
+In my two most recent jobs, I've had the benefit of being an outsider lacking in the typical preconceptions of those in the field, and I was able to deploy strategic ignorance to arrive at solutions others before had not:

 Rather than reading a bunch of tutorials and trying to learn how to be a (not good) engineer so that I could just struggle the same way that our customers did, I used my ignorance to root out gaps and assumptions big and small in how we explained and presented functionality in our dashboard and documentation.
-Since our developer audience was nowhere near uniformly skilled nor as talented as the internal OneSignal team (many were very new developers, and the majority were not English native speakers), there were tons of places where they got tripped up.
+Since our users were nowhere near uniformly skilled nor as talented as the internal OneSignal team (many users were very new developers, and the majority were not English native speakers) there were tons of places where they got tripped up.

 This perspective shift led to a much larger effort of redesigning the entire dashboard experience around an embedded guide and supporting documentation.
 Concepts were clarified and language standardized, gaps in each implementation step were filled in, documentation was restructured to separate concepts from functionality from implementation, and the distinction between the tool (dashboard) and how to use it (documentation) was minimized.

 Had I been an engineer, or had I just looked at other similar products on the market, I would have likely had the same blinders that the rest of the team had around simple concepts, similar-but-not-identical synonyms, 'obvious' steps, etc, and I would have never pursued the degree of changes that I did.